 Check the minimum angle you can index.
 If you have a part and it has holes at 10.5 degrees and your indexer is one degree increments then you’re knackered (or fucked but I have decided not to swear in these articles anymore).

 You could be disappointed.
 “Sold a pup” as my mother used to say.
-I”l have to ask her what that means.
+I”l have to ask her what the fuck that means.

 Retro Fourth Axis